Skip to content

 Pathways for joint proposals

 Enquiries about third-party funding participation, consortium proposals, and commissioned research are actively considered.
-The pathways outlined below are the most natural points of attachment for collaboration.
+The pathways outlined below are the most natural entry points for collaboration.

 BMBF SIFO — German Security Research Programme

-Consortium build-up for the research line Safety in public spaces.
-Authority partners are structurally foreseen as end-user component.
+Consortium build-up for the research line Safety in public spaces, with the application submitted via the project-management agency VDI Technologiezentrum (VDI TZ).
+Authority partners are structurally foreseen as end-user component; entry points exist via established innovation networks such as Fraunhofer SIRIOS and InnoBOSK.
 Outreach to research institutions in waves 2026/27.

 Horizon Europe — Cluster 3: Civil Security for Society